 Permit for the Take of Endangered or Threatened Species

+The DNR has now issued an endangered and threatened species takings permit for the Poly Met Mining, Inc. (PolyMet) NorthMet mining project.
 Minnesota’s Endangered Species Law prohibits the take of endangered or threatened plants or animals without a permit from the DNR.
 The DNR’s Division of Ecological and Water Resources manages these permits.
-This includes takings that are due to a development project, such as the proposed NorthMet Mining Project.
+This includes takings that are due to a development project, such as the NorthMet Mining Project.

 Applications are considered when the proposer provides justification that all alternatives to the proposed take have been considered and rejected, and that the taking is unavoidable.
 Permits, if issued, must include compensatory mitigation that will result in a net benefit to the species taken, and must be approved by the DNR Commissioner.